 Eicha: A Journey of the Senses - July 21, 2018

 We created an exhibit consisting of five stations each one connected to one of our senses and designed to evoke emotion.
 From the images we saw, the jarred scents that elicited memories of Temple times, and the sad melodies that played during the exhibit - Tisha B'av became more than just a fast day.

 Photo depicts the display housed in our Chapel

 collaborative Art Installation - July 31, 2017

 We participated in a collaborative art installation where each person received a sliver of a picture and was asked to recreate it on a larger wooden slat.
 By combining all the slats a picture of Jerusalem was formed.
-In addition congregants were asked to bring in a Judaic items that were particularly meaningful to them and an display was shown that evening.
+In addition congregants were asked to bring in Judaic items that were particularly meaningful to them and a display was shown that evening.

 Photo depicts congregants painting this unique art installation.

 We traveled back through time on an audio/visual tour of the events said to have happened on Tisha B’av.
 Along the way we heard the voices of nine fellow congregants in their native languages describing the impact of this day.
 Languages included: Spanish, Hungarian, Mandarin, Afrikaans, German, Japanese, English and Hebrew